isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Warn on use of a named non-generic lambda (e.g., `auto x = [](int i){ /*...*/; };`) that captures nothing and appears at global scope.
 Write an ordinary function instead.

-### <a name="Rf-default-args"></a> F.51: Prefer overloading over default arguments for virtual functions
+### <a name="Rf-default-args"></a>F.51: Where there is a choice, prefer default arguments over overloading

-??? possibly other situations?

 ##### Reason

-Virtual function overrides do not inherit default arguments, leading to surprises.
+Default arguments simply provides alternative interfaces to a single implementation.
+There is no guarantee that a set of overloaded functions all implement the same semantics.
+The use of default arguments can avoid code replication.

+##### Note

+There is a choice between using default argument and overloading when the alternatives are from a set of arguments of the same types.
+For example:

+    void print(const string& s, format f = {});

+as opposed to

+    void print(const string& s);  // use default format void print(const string& s, format f);

+There is not a choice when a set of functions are used to do a semantically equivalent operation to a set of types.
+For example:

+    void print(const char&);
+    void print(int);
+    void print(zstring);

-##### Example, bad
+##### See also

-    class base {
-    public:
-        virtual int multiply(int value, int factor = 2) = 0;
-    };

-    class derived : public base {
-    public:
-        int multiply(int value, int factor = 10) override;
-    };

-    derived d;
-    base& b = d;

-    b.multiply(10);  // these two calls will call the same function but d.multiply(10);  // with different arguments and so different results
+    [Default arguments for virtual functions](#Rf-virtual-default-arg}

 ##### Enforcement

-Flag all uses of default arguments in virtual functions.
+    ???

-### <a name="Rf-reference-capture"></a> F.52: Prefer capturing by reference in lambdas that will be used locally, including passed to algorithms
+### <a name="Rf-reference-capture"></a>F.52: Prefer capturing by reference in lambdas that will be used locally, including passed to algorithms

 ##### Reason